 Deepen your practical knowledge and strengthen your networks in either the area you are currently working in, or a sector or company of interest.
 Projects are specifically selected to test and enhance the knowledge you have gained during the programme.

-Develop a deep understanding of the asset management and banking industries in New York and Boston on this immersive one-week trip.
+Develop a deep understanding of the asset management and banking industries in Frankfurt and Paris on this immersive one-week trip.
 Discover more about the global experiences available on the programme.

 Build your knowledge of the financial sector from an international perspective by spending a term on exchange at a business school in Asia, Europe or North America.
 Discover more about the global experiences available on the programme.